MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-share-a-whiteboard.md

 ## Share a whiteboard

 To share a whiteboard, call the [ShareableContent.Present](https://msdn.microsoft.com/library/jj276346\(v=office.15\)) method on the content object that you want to share.
-If other content is being presented, it is displaced on the content sharing stage by the content sharing object on which you called the **Present** method.
+If other content is being presented, it's displaced on the content sharing stage by the content sharing object on which you called the **Present** method.

 ### To share a whiteboard